Successor Feature Representations: Theoretical Results

 The $j$'th element in the reward weight vector $\bar{w}$ corresponds to the reward of the $j$'th feature in $\Phi$: $w_{i,j} = r_i(\phi_j)$.
 Given such a reformulation, we can see that it is possible to reformulate the reward function using a linear composition: $r_i(\phi) = \varphi^\top \w_i$.
 Based on the reformulation, we can define the revised SF function:

-If we concentrate on a single element $j$ of this vector function and replace the expectation by the probabilities of the feature element being $0$ or $1$ at a certain time point, then we recover $\xi$-learning:
+If we concentrate on a single element $j$ of this vector function and replace the expectation by the probabilities of the feature element being $0$ or $1$ at a certain time point, then we recover \sfrqlearning:

-In conclusion, this shows the underlying principle of how $\xi$-learning solves problems with discrete feature spaces.
+In conclusion, this shows the underlying principle of how \sfrqlearning solves problems with discrete feature spaces.
 It reformulates the feature space and the reward functions into a form that can then be solved via a linear composition.

-\paragraph{Discretized Feature Space} Discretized continuous feature spaces as used by the CXi agent can also be reformulated to a linear decomposable problem.
+\paragraph{Discretized Feature Space} Discretized continuous feature spaces as used by the C\sfrql agent can also be reformulated to a linear decomposable problem.
 The proof follows the same logic as the proof for discrete feature spaces.
-In this case binary index features for each bin of the discretized feature dimension of the CXi can be constructed.
+In this case binary index features for each bin of the discretized feature dimension of the C\sfrql can be constructed.

 \paragraph{Continuous Feature Space} In the case of continuous feature spaces $\Phi = \R^n$, a reconstruction of the feature space and the reward functions to construct a problem with a linear composition of rewards similar to the one given for discrete feature spaces is not possible.
 In this case, it is not possible to define a vector whos element point to each possible element in $\Phi$ as $\Phi \in \R^n$ is a uncountable set.
-Therefore, $\xi$-learning can not be recovered by reformulating the feature space and the reward functions.
+Therefore, \sfrqlearning can not be recovered by reformulating the feature space and the reward functions.
 It represents a class of algorithms that can not be reduced to classical SF.
-Nonetheless, the convergence proof of $\xi$-learning also holds under this condition, whereas classical SF can not solve such environments.
+Nonetheless, the convergence proof of \sfrqlearning also holds under this condition, whereas classical SF can not solve such environments.